-Ohio 529 Recognized Among Nation’s Best Education Savings Programs by Morningstar
+Ohio 529 Recognized Among Nation’s Best By Morningstar

 Every year, trusted financial industry investment research and management company, Morningstar, reviews the nation’s 529 college savings programs.
 Once its analysis is complete, Morningstar ranks the 529 plans in a report released at the beginning of November 2022.

 Ohio’s 529 Plan is pleased to announce that the CollegeAdvantage Direct 529 Plan maintained its silver rating for the tenth year in a row.
 In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan retained its bronze ranking.
 This makes Ohio one of only three state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
 The high ranking for both CollegeAdvantage 529 Plans highlights the strength of these two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.